 Each category of components should be given its own frame with a brief description for each category and sub category within.

-Pro tip: Sometimes when you make a holistic system of components (e.g. buttons), not every state or variant will be used in the production designs.
-To save your developers some time, document these component categories twice.
+Pro tip: Sometimes when you make a holistic system of components (e.g. buttons), not every state or variant is used in the production designs.
+To save your developers time, document these component categories twice.
 First with all the possible states and variations that could be used now or in the future.
 And second, with all the states and variants that are currently in use.
 This is especially helpful for younger websites/products as you don't want any precious development time being waisted on components that aren't needed.
 For example, don't ask your developers to build every possible tertiary button and their states when only one type is currently in use.

 Even though most your styles are accessible in Figma's design panel, it's still important have a dedicated page where you can layout each style and add additional descriptions or context when needed.
 This is necessary because some styles can not be captured in the style panel (e.g. when to use which corner radius), and some descriptions need to describe a family of styles, rather than a specific style (e.g. when to use any variant of an accent color).